 4. Conclusions

 Weed biomass and density responded similarly to CCs and their associated factors, with weed biomass responding more strongly.
 Independent of biomass production, grass species are the most effective at suppressing weeds.
 Grass CC biomass production of at least 5 Mg ha-1 is needed to see a meaningful decrease in weed pressure.
-Reductions in weed density were likely less significant due to the short-term nature of the included studies, but this will require further research; long term (+5 years) studies are needed to better understand if repeated reductions in weed biomass from CC use can translate to reduced weed densities over time.
-Less than 25% of the comparisons had concomitant increases in yields and decreases in weeds with the use of CCs.
-In conclusion, CCs reduce weed biomass but this may not translate to increased yields.
-Sufficient CC-induced weed control to warrant substitution of traditional weed control strategies may be hard to achieve in typical Corn Belt production systems, and will require earlier planting and/or later termination than is typically afforded by cash crop harvest-to-planting intervals.
+As demonstrated here, however, consistently achieving these cover crop biomass levels within US Corn belt maize-soybean systems may not be feasible.
+Reductions in weed density were likely less significant due to the short-term nature of the included studies, but this will require further research.
+Therefore, long term (+5 years) studies are needed to better understand if repeated reductions in weed biomass from CC use can translate to reduced weed densities over time.
+Less than 25% of the comparisons had concomitant increases in yields and decreases in weeds with the use of CCs, suggesting that although CCs reduce weed biomass but this not always translates to increased yields.
+In conclusion, sufficient CC-induced weed control to warrant substitution of traditional tillage or chemical-based methods may be difficult to achieve in US Corn Belt production systems, and will require earlier planting or later termination than is typically afforded by cash crop harvest-to-planting intervals.